kplindegaard/smbus2/README.md

 ## Example 1b: Read a byte using 'with'

-This is the very same example but safer to use since the smbus will be closed automatically when exiting the while block.
+This is the very same example but safer to use since the smbus will be closed automatically when exiting the with block.

     from smbus2 import SMBusWrapper